StompingJalapeno/BANKNIFTY_Analysis/README.md

 This guide will walk you through the steps to set up the environment and run the necessary Python scripts for analyzing BANKNIFTY data.\
 \
 All the commands have been executed.
-The results are already present and can be readily viewed.
+The results are already present and can be viewed readily.
 The commands are given to replicate the same results.

 ## Prerequisites